KambangSinclaire/NginyaTechnologies/README.md

-"# NginyaTechnologies.
-We Create Sustainable mobile, desktop and web applications.
-Located at Molyko, Buea"
+NginyaTechnologies.
+Creating Sustainable mobile, desktop and web applications.
+We are Located at Molyko, Buea.